lichunr/markdown-meta/README.md

 markdown-meta
 =============

-read metadata from markdown files
+read metadata from markdown files, or convert a js metadata object to markdown comment form

 Installation
 =============